OpenSILEX/docs-community-dev/docs/localInstallation.md

 #### Other problems concerning the webapp and the web service

-In most case problems come from configuration files, verify every informations in these files.
+In most cases problems come from configuration files, verify every informations in these files.

 When you modify a web service configuration you have to rebuild and redeploy war file.
 Think to remove old version in tomcat webapp folder before copy your new version.